gonuke/DAGMC-Trelis/moab-convert-comp/README.md

 Purpose
 ==========

 This example adds a command to Trelis named `mbconvert`.
-This command currently does nothing but write a message to the Trelis commandline console.
+This command currently attempts to read an input file into MOAB and write an output file from MOAB.

 This example also adds a menu to Trelis with an entry to invoke `mbconvert`.

 Architecutre Notes
 =====================